 I’m not supposed to have this ring yet.
 You see, my plan was that this ring would be my engagement ring.
 My plan was that my grandmother is supposed to watch me get married.
 My plan is that she is supposed to see me bring her first great-grandchild into the world.

-You see, I don’t have the guy yet.
+I don’t have the guy yet.
+There’s no pending engagement.
 In fact, I have no idea where he is.
 Not a clue.
 I think he may be lost.
 God and I are still working this out between us.
 I need more time.
 Can’t the world just stop revolving so stupidly quickly for one tiny second?
 I need to catch my breath.
 It wasn’t supposed to work out like this.
 Not now.
 There’s so much more she was supposed to be around for.

 I’m fine.
 Everything is fine.